-WEBB's vote in Smithfield and Ridgebury is certainly complimentary to his popularity at Tuesday evening next. home and the efficient help of DEAN and Robinson - Troy Gazette.
+Webb's vote in Smithfield and Ridgebury is certainly complimentary to his popularity at home and the efficient help of Dean and Robinson $-Troy\ Gazette$.

-Mr. CHARLES SANDERSON, who has held a position as machinist in the Sayre railroad shops for some time past, has accepted a situation as engineer on a railroad in Pennsylvania, and Mr. WILLIAM DESMOND also an FITCH's. employe in the shops has been assigned to the machine vacated.
-They are both young men highly spoken of, and we are happy to note their advancement .- Waverly Free Press.
+Mr. Charles Sanderson, who has held a position as machinist in the Sayre railroad shops for some time past, has accepted a situation as engineer on a railroad in Pennsylvania, and Mr. William Desmond also an employe in the shops has been assigned to the machine vacated.
+They are both young men highly spoken of, and we are happy to note their advancement.- Waverly Free Press.

-Towanda, The former is a son of Mr. C. M. SANDERSON, the coal operator, and the other a son of the late THOMAS DESMOND.
+Both these young men formerly resided in Towanda, The former is a son of Mr. C. M. SANDERSON, the coal operator, and the other a son of the late THOMAS DESMOND.